ebuka1017/simple_shell/README.md

 The Simple Shell program has been developed and tested on various Unix-like systems, including Linux and macOS.
 It requires a standard C compiler (GCC) and a POSIX-compliant operating system.

-## License

-Nil

-## Acknowledgments

-The Simple Shell project has been developed with inspiration from various open-source shell projects and POSIX shell standards.

 ## Contact